Lady Dragon

-Lady Dragon is a 1992 martial arts film starring actress and martial artist Cynthia Rothrock.
+Lady Dragon is a 1992 martial arts film starring actress and martial artist Cynthia Rothrock and Bella Esperance.

 Plot

-Kathy Galagher is on mission of revenge against ruthless crime boss Ludwig Hauptman.
-Who ordered the death of her husband on the day of her wedding.
-She gets close to Hauptman only to be punished for her blind vengeance.
+Kathy Galagher is on a mission of revenge against ruthless crime boss Ludwig Hauptman, who ordered the death of her husband on the day of her wedding.
+She gets close to Hauptman, only to be punished for her blind vengeance.
 Kathy is found by a martial arts master that teaches her a fighting style so she can exact revenge against her enemy.